openxla/stablehlo/docs/spec.md

 ![](images/spec/convolution.svg)

-More formally, we start with reframing the inputs to the operation in terms of `lhs` in order to be able to express windows of `lhs`:
+More formally, consider the following reframing of the inputs in terms of `lhs` in order to be able to express windows of `lhs`:

 <!-- markdownlint-disable line-length -->
   * `lhs_window_dimensions = lhs_shape(dim(lhs, input_batch_dimension), dim(rhs, kernel_spatial_dimensions), dim(lhs, input_feature_dimension))`.